SethRobertson/GitBestPractices/0main.md

     provide some method to temporarily disable the checks when appropriate.

-    Ideally you would do it on the client side in a pre-commit hook (perhaps have a directory of standard hooks in your repo and ask users to install them) but since users will often not install said hooks, you also need to enforce the standards on the server side.
+    Traditionally and in some people's views ideally you would do it on the client side in a pre-commit hook (perhaps have a directory of standard hooks in your repo and might ask users to install them) but since users will often not install said hooks, you also need to enforce the standards on the server side.
+Additionally, if you follow the commit-early-and-often-and-perfect-it-later
+    philosophy that is promoted in this document, initial commits may *not* satisfy the hooks.

     Doing so in a update hook allows you to reject commits which don't follow the standards.
 You can also chide the user for not using